Local councillors election 2024: see the full results

 • Monitoring water quality and pest control around the docks.

-Infectious Disease Control - ships
+Infectious Disease Control: ships

-We are directly responsible for investigating any case of infectious disease and liaise closely with the Health Protection Agency.
 A requirement exists that all cases of infectious disease are notified to us prior to a ship arriving at port.
 Investigations based on that information are undertaken, the goal is to stop infectious diseases reaching the community.

-Routinely, we proactively inspect all types of commercial shipping to ensure appropriate sanitary conditions and hygiene standards are maintained.
-We undertake frequent inspections; this is done in close co-operation with the Maritime and Coastguard Agency to secure international agreements and standards.
+We undertake frequent inspections.
+This is done in close co-operation with the Maritime and Coastguard Agency to secure international agreements and standards.

 Imported Food Inspections / EU Border Control